1Getting Started

 OP-1 Field

-The OP-1 Field outputs 8 channels over USB, allowing true multi-track recording — one track per channel pair.
+The OP-1 Field outputs 8 channels over USB, allowing true multi-track recording - one track per channel pair.
+Reel auto-routes all 4 stereo pairs to tracks 1-4 and enables monitoring on all tracks.
 Before connecting:

 - Set USB Mode to 8ch.